ib619/Group7_design_project/Drive_Subsystem/DriveControl/Driving/README.txt

         - Distance is any positive distance in millimeters
         - Speed is from 0 minimum speed, to 255 maximum speed
-        - Direction has to be 0 for this version(as turning is not yet implemented)
+        - Direction specifies the turn angle and has the range -180:180 where:
+             -180->1 is turning anticlockwise
+              0 is moving forward
+              1->180 is turning clockwise

     2) once rover has executed your command, type in the next one
     3) be carefull not to touch the rover when it is stationary as it may break the orientation algorithm